Elkobby/SafetekApp_Final/README.md

-# SafetekApp_Final
+# Safely
-Safetek App with UI written in Ioni
+Safetek App with UI written in Ionic 2